prantlf/grunt-html-dom-snapshot/README.md

 Other Grunt tasks can run later and validate, compare or otherwise process the page content in different stages of the "Search" scenario.

-Navigating to other location, interacting with the page, waiting for some effect to show and saving a snapshot can be divided to different objects in the `pages` array.
+Navigating to other location, interacting with the page, waiting for some effect to show and saving a snapshot can be divided to different objects in the `commands` array.
 However, at least One of the `file`, `url` ans `wait` oarameters has to be present in ever object.

 When the commands become too many, you can divide them per page or per other criterion, which corresponds with a scenario and load them from separate modules: